jobjo/popper/docs/tutorial.md

 a pretty printer.
 In this case we construct an `int list Comparator.t` value using the `list` combinator in the `Comparator` module.

 Let's see what happens when a test fails.
-Modifying the test slightly:
+Modifying the example above
+slightly:

 ```ocaml
 let () =